rubencardenes/raspberry-pi-remote-car/README.md

 That was not very practical for several reasons (costs, weight, capacity balance, battery change).
 Therefore, I changed that to a 2S 7.4 V Lipo battery with 4000 mA/h capacity.
 To save battery life, when I was testing the setup, I simply connected the PI using a micro USB power cable, which can be combined with the batteries with no problem.

+For some reason, on MacOS the threaded version doesn't work for me.
+As threading is not strictly necessary, I used run_server_nothread.py instead.

 ## Credits

 - Donkey Car project https://www.donkeycar.com/